IReaderorg/IReader/README.md

 # InfinityReader

-Infinity Reader is a free and open source applicaiton for Android.
+InfiniteBook is a free and open source applicaiton for Android.

 ## License